What are opioids?

 Substances in the opioid family include both legal and illegal drugs:

 Opioids are among the most abused substances.
-Opioids affect the brain receptors that govern the release of neurotransmitters (e.g., dopamine), which in turn regulate emotions and allow an individual to cope with physical pain.
+They affect brain receptors that govern the release of neurotransmitters (e.g., dopamine), which in turn regulate emotions and allow an individual to cope with physical pain.

-When used correctly – e.g., in a medical setting and under a physician’s supervision – opioids are effective tools for pain management.
-They can be taken orally or intravenously.
+When used correctly – e.g., in a medical setting and under a physician’s supervision – opioids can be an effective tool for pain management, and can be taken orally or intravenously.

-When they are abused, opioids may be administered orally or by snorting, injecting or smoking.
-Repeated use/abuse of opioids creates the potential for addiction.
-Physical addiction can occur within 6 weeks of the initial opioid abuse, but psychological addiction can occur in as little as 48 hours.
+However, long-term use and abuse of opioids creates the potential for opioid use disorder (OUD).
+Physical dependence can occur within 6 weeks of the initial opioid abuse, but psychological dependence can occur in as little as 48 hours.

-Once addicted, opioid-dependent individuals cannot stop abusing opioids without triggering acute withdrawal.
+Once dependent on the drug, individuals with an opioid use disorder cannot stop using opioids without triggering acute withdrawal.
 During acute withdrawal, the individual suffers from severe flu-like symptoms, pain, depression, and anxiety.
-Thereafter, post-acute withdrawal can last for months or years.
+Thereafter, post-acute withdrawal can last for months or even years.
 Physical healing of the brain typically begins 12 to 18 months after cessation of opioid abuse.

-Medication assisted treatment has been proven to be the most effective method of treating opioid addiction.
+Medication Assisted Treatment (MAT) has been proven to be the most effective method of successfully treating opioid use disorder.

-Methadone – the most common medication for serious opioid addiction; it is the “gold standard” for treatment
+Methadone is the most common medication for treating opioid use disorder, and is the “Gold Standard” for treatment.

-Buprenorphine – a newer medication with properties similar to methadone; it can be effective in treating early or less serious addictions
+Buprenorphine is a newer medication with properties similar to methadone; it can be effective in treating early or less serious addictions.